aadilmallick/my-notes-docusaurus/docs/software-development/01-clean-code.md

 Say that `Shop` has three class properties, and in a `getCustomer()` method, we only make use of one property.
 1 out of 3.
 That is not very cohesive.

-### SOLID

 ### S: single responsibility principle

-Each class should have a single general responsibility
+Each class should have a single general responsibility.

+- Rather than having a single large class, you should split up your class into multiple larger classes.
+- This is based on the **single responsibility principle**, which states that each class should be responsible for one purpose.
+    - A `Shop` class should only take care of shop duties, and should leave customers to a `Customer` class and products to a `Products` class.
+- Each class should have one responsibility

 ### O: open-closed principle